ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Last episode aired at

+!!! info ""
-> The date when the newest episode added to Plex was originally aired.
+    The date when the newest episode added to Plex was originally aired.
 This is not for the most recently aired episode of the show.
 Just the last episode that was added to Plex.This rule is only available for shows.

 - Key: Plex.sw_lastEpisodeAiredAt
 - Availability: shows, seasons